needle-mirror/com.unity.purchasing.udp/Documentation~/index.md

 ## UDP package

 The UDP package contains an SDK for working with UDP.
-It also enables the [UDP Settings](udp-package-reference.html#udp-settings) window in the Unity Editor.
+It also enables the [Unity Distribution Portal](udp-package-reference.html#udp-settings) tab in the Project Settings window of the Unity Editor.

-You can use the UDP Settings window to:
+You can use the Unity Distribution Portal settings to:

 * [Link your Unity project to the UDP client](getting-started.html#linking)
 * [Create a catalog of IAP products](games-with-iap.html#iap-catalog) for your game